Sound Waves Spelling is a whole-school program developed by Australian teachers for use in Australian classrooms.

 Spelling Diagnostic Test and Remediation Pack: This pack includes an assessment administered in Semester 1 and again in Semester 2 in Years 1–6.
 The test allows teachers to diagnose students’ strengths and weaknesses in specific spelling concepts.
 The pack provides games, activities and worksheets for targeted remediation where required.
 There are two versions of the pack – one for lower years students (Years 1–3) and one for upper years students (Years 4–6).

 Workshops, articles, videos and more

-We believe in supporting teachers.
-So, we’ve curated a range of professional development and support options to enhance your synthetic phonics knowledge and help you get the most out of Sound Waves.
+Professional development and support options are available to enhance your synthetic phonics knowledge and help you get the most out of Sound Waves Spelling.